Danon Premium: 2020: five-year-old season

 For his first run of 2020 Danon Premium was sent to Australia for the Queen Elizabeth Stakes on soft ground at Randwick Racecourse on 11 April in which he was ridden by the locally-based James McDonald and finished third behind Addeybb and Verry Elleegant.
 His assistant trainer Teruhiko Saruhashi later said "he wasn't bothered by the change in surroundings and he got to the race just fine, but the going was really bad and he was tired by the end".
 On his return to Japan he ran for the second time in the Yasuda Kinen and started third choice in the betting but as in 2019 he ran well below his best form and finished thirteenth of the fourteen runners in a race won by Gran Alegria.
 As in the previous year Danon Premium began his autumn campaign in the Tenno Sho which was run that year on 1 November.
 Starting a 20.6/1 outsider he led for most of the way before being overtaken in the closing stages and finishing fourth behind Almond Eye, Fierement and Chrono Genesis.
 Danon Premium ended his season with a trip to Hong Kong and started the 4.6/1 fourth choice in the betting for the Hong Kong Cup over 2000 metres at Sha Tin Racecourse on 13 December.
 After tracking the front-running Time Warp he took the lead in the straight but was headed 100 metres from the finish and came home fourth behind Normcore, Win Bright and Magical beaten two lengths by the winner.

 In the 2020 World's Best Racehorse Rankings, Danon Premium was rated on 119, making him the equal 57th best racehorse in the world.

+2021: six-year-old season

+After spending six months at the K I Farm in Hidaka, Hokkaido, Danon Premium briefly returned to the races.
+His only race of the year, however, saw him finish seventh behind Danon Kingly at that year's Yasuda Kinen.
+After the Yasuda Kinen, Danon Premium was subsequently retired from racing and is currently standing stud at the Arrow Stud with a service fee of 1,200,000JPY.